Program Contact: Timothy Ferrarotti 203 582-7782

 The mission of Quinnipiac University's Physician Assistant program is to increase access to quality health care through the education and development of caring, knowledgeable and competent physician assistants who are dedicated to:

-- Clinical Competence—Developing highly qualified health care providers who demonstrate an investigative and analytic approach to clinical situations and provide care that is effective, safe, high quality and equitable.
+- Clinical Competence—Developing highly qualified healthcare providers who demonstrate an investigative and analytic approach to clinical situations and provide care that is effective, safe, high quality and equitable.

 - Professionalism—Providing care with respect, compassion and integrity with a commitment to excellence and ongoing professional development.